Reinvented Iconic Classic and Exotic Cars

 Ford Mustang to Shelby GT 500

 Like much of the automotive world, there’s always a conversation around the Ford Mustang.
 The first-generation fan-favorite Mustang leads its segment and is still one of the most sought-after classics because of the combination of groundbreaking design, performance, and youthful excitement of the personal sportscar.
 Design cues from the original mustang took a stronghold in the retro-style of the 2005 Ford Mustang GT.
 At the time, the vehicle sparked much of the early 2000s trend of retro design.
 Today, the top-of-the-line Shelby GT 500 shared much of the retro DNA, alongside the latest in performance innovation including carbon fiber, nearly 500 horsepower, and 10-speed auto transmission. (a manual is still an option).

 Datsun 240Z to Nissan Z

 It’s easy to spot the similarities between the new Nissan Z and the original Datsun 240Z sports car.
 With its rectangular grille, LEDs in the classic circular shape, and a very 80s rear, it’s a great combination of retro-inspired and modern design.
 The new Nissan Z has taken the auto world by storm, but rumors have it that it was one of the culprits in Nissan’s unstable recent financials.
 Regardless, the new vehicle is hotly anticipated now in its 7th generation and comes with 400 hp and 6-speed manual transmission.

-Note: Woodside Credit provides financing for exotic cars and classic vehicles over 25 years old.
+Note: Woodside Credit provides financing for classic vehicles over 25 years old and exotic vehicles.
 Woodside does not finance the Nissan Z. Contact us to learn more about Woodside Credit’s lending guidelines.